Definability and Interpolation within Decidable Fixpoint Logics: Preliminaries

 These 2-way alternating $\mu$-automata are essentially the same as the automata used in~\cite{gfp}; we use slightly different notation here and allow directions stay, up, and down, rather than just stay and `move to neighbor'.

 We are also interested in a type of automaton on trees with arbitrary branching that operates in a 1-way, nondeterministic fashion.
-These were introduced by Janin-Walukiewicz \cite{janinw,JaninW96}; we follow the presentation given in \cite{interpolationmucalc}.
+These automata were introduced by Janin-Walukiewicz~\cite{janinw,JaninW96}; we follow the presentation given in~\cite{interpolationmucalc}.
+A \emph{$\mu$-automaton} $\cM$ is a tuple $\tuple{\Sigmap,\Sigmaa,Q,q_0,\delta,\Omega}$. where the transition function now has the form